Murder of Rebecca Riley: Death

 Riley wandered back to her parents' bedroom around 10 PM.
 Michael spun Riley by the arm, pushed her, and shouted at her, "Go to your own fucking room."
 Riley began crying and said that she felt sick, but Michael did not allow her in the room.
-Though McGonnell pleaded with Michael to take her to the hospital, his attempts were unsuccessful, and Williams eventually took Riley back to the girl's bedroom.
+Though McGonnell pleaded with Michael to take her to the hospital, his attempts were unsuccessful, and Williams eventually took Riley back to her bedroom.

 McGonnell was awoken around 1 AM by a phone call from the tow truck company he worked for, at which point he heard Riley struggling to breathe.
 Upon entering Riley's room, he discovered her "gurgling" and with vomit on her face.
 One court document reports that she coughed up a reddish substance onto McGonnell's clothing.
 McGonnell went to Carolyn and Michael's bedroom, kicking their door in when they did not open it, and kicking the parents' bed to wake them up.
 McGonnell told the parents of Riley's rapidly-worsening condition and demanded they bring her to the emergency room, reportedly asking, "What if she dies?"
 Michael again refused to seek treatment for the girl; McGonnell later testified that Michael had acted as though "it was a big joke."

-Carolyn convinced Michael to allow Rebecca—reportedly "stiff, gasping for air, and moaning"—to sleep on the floor of their bedroom.
+Carolyn convinced Michael to allow Riley—reportedly "stiff, gasping for air, and moaning"—to sleep on the floor of their bedroom.
 Michael agreed, but told Carolyn to administer more clonidine to the girl.
 Before going to sleep, Carolyn provided another half-tablet of clonidine to Riley, allegedly to help the girl sleep.

 Carolyn and Michael awoke around 6:30 AM to discover Riley dead.
 A pink-tinted foam, originating from her nose and mouth, coated her face and hair and had pooled onto the carpeting.
-At 6:36 AM, Michael called 911 to tell the operator that his daughter had died during the night.
+At 6:36 am, Michael called 911 to tell the operator that his daughter had died during the night.
 Afterwards, Michael reportedly started shouting, "Rebecca's dead, Rebecca's dead.
 I'm sorry, I'm sorry."
 Upon hearing the news, McGonnell reportedly responded with, "I told you she was dying."

 Gerard and Kaitlynne were immediately transferred to foster care by DSS.
 Riley's body was eventually cremated; her ashes were first given to her parents, then to Carolyn's mother upon the parents' arrest.